Purchase Order Financing

 - Finished Goods or Non-Finished Goods

-Generally we charge 5% (sometimes more, sometimes less) one time fee for purchase order financing on the gross amount to be paid by the buyer.
+Generally we charge 5% (sometimes more, sometimes less) one-time fee for purchase order loans on the gross amount to be paid by the buyer.
 Sometimes there may be an additional interest charge on the money advanced if the purchase order takes greater than 30 days to complete.
 Every purchase order pricing is individual and unique.
 This purchase order fee does not include the factoring fee which may cost an additional 3% to 6% when you are factoring the receivable.
-(Learn more about Factoring Fees.)
+(Learn more about Purchase Order Factoring Fees.)
 J&D can consider financing a purchase order transaction to be paid out by another factor or lender.

 In order to see if the purchase order finance transaction will make money for both parties, please fill out the worksheet section of the application form.
 As you can see, the total cost of purchase order financing fee and factoring fee can range from 8 to 11%.
-Since both of us need to make money, the gross margin should be greater than 18%.
+In factoring purchase orders, since both of us need to make money, the gross margin should be greater than 18%.